umisc/misc-website/src/events/2020-05-13-eleanor-mcmurtry-talk-2/index.md

 ---
 path: /event/2020-05-13-eleanor-mcmurtry-talk-2
-title: How To Keep A Secret: Cryptographic Security (with Eleanor McMurtry)
+title: "How To Keep A Secret: Cryptographic Security (with Eleanor McMurtry)"
 date: 2020-05-13
 image: poster.png
 ---